 Whole Class InvestigationTasks are an invitation for two students to work like a mathematician.
 Tasks can also be modified to become whole class investigations which model how a mathematician works. |

-The only way to satisfactorily turn this task into a whole class lesson is to have sufficient 3d Geoshape Squares (at least 200).
+The best way to turn this task into a whole class lesson is to have sufficient 3d Geoshape Squares (at least 200).
 Then the lesson begins by everyone making a cube and unfolding it so that:

 Is it in Maths With Attitude?Maths With Attitude is a set of hands-on learning kits available from Years 3-10 which structure the use of tasks and whole class investigations into a week by week planner. |